During our visits to Rome, we found ourselves constantly asking the same question: where to eat in Rome without ending up in a tourist trap?

 The prices are reasonable, and the staff is extremely attentive and easy to communicate with.
 We'll be back here for sure!
 A restaurant not to be missed if you like real Italian cuisine 🇮🇹.

 Tucked between the Trevi Fountain and Piazza Barberini, Colline Emiliane showcases the rich culinary heritage of Emilia-Romagna — think delicate tortellini in brodo, handmade tagliatelle alla bolognese, and melt-in-your-mouth Culatello ham.
-The food here is traditional Italian at its finest: lovingly prepared and bursting with flavour.

 We’ve heard nothing but praise for this place, but unfortunately, we still haven’t had the chance to visit — it was closed around the holiday season when we tried to go.
 It’s definitely on our dining bucket list for Rome.